tomordonez/reading/steve-jobs-bio/README.md

 renegotiate with Disney to make more movies and keep half the profits.

 ## Chapter 23: The second coming
+Steve finds a way to sell NeXT to Apple.

 ## Chapter 24: The restoration
 ## Chapter 25: Think different
 ## Chapter 26: Design principles